dualra1n/dualra1n/README.md

 - iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display going to sleep).
 Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix this.

-- check  [A full tutorial](https://github.com/dualra1n/dualra1n/blob/main/tutorial.md) to fix the above problem using --fixHard
+- You can fix the above problems by adding `--fixHard`.
+For instructions on how to do thaqt, check [a full tutorial](https://github.com/dualra1n/dualra1n/blob/main/tutorial.md).

 # How would I dualboot?